plenoptic-org/plenoptic/docs/user_guide/models_and_metrics/feature_extractor.md

 In the above plots, we can see the metamer in the leftmost subplot, the loss over synthesis iterations in the middle, and the representation error on the right:
 - Our metamers match the results discussed earlier in this notebook:  the layer 2 metamer looks almost identical to the target image, the layer 3 metamer starts to add RGB noise, and the layer 4 is almost completely unidentifiable, looking almost completely like random RGB noise.
 - We can see that the optimization performed reasonably well: the loss decreased gradually over synthesis.
 If you were using these stimuli in an experiment (especially for `"layer4"`), it may be worth continuing a bit more to get the loss even lower, but these demonstrate the point.
-- The representation error plot has the same structure as the {func}`~plenoptic.models.FeatureExtractorModel.plot_representation` plot above.
+- The representation error plot has the same structure as the {func}`~plenoptic.models.DeepNetFeatures.plot_representation` plot above.
 We see that the error is fairly uniform across both space and channels.

 The authors of {cite:alp}`Feather2023-model-metam` used two additional checks to verify that metamer synthesis had succeeded (quotes from "Results > Metamer optimization" section, pdf page 5):
 - "the metamer had to result in the same classification decision by the model as the reference stimulus" (here, `guenon`):